daimonzurcher/DailyCodingChallenge/README.md

 # DailyCodingChallenge

-In an effort to continuously practice coding, I will be doing Daily Coding Challenge ®'s 2024 daily puzzles - starting 1/30/2024.
+In an effort to continuously strengthen my coding skills, I will be doing Daily Coding Challenge ®'s 2024 daily puzzles - starting 1/29/2024.
 I will be using Python for these challenges.
-I am open to criticism!
+I am open to help/criticism!
 Please let me know whenever my code is incorrect/inefficient in any way.

 Happy coding!